-- 3.1 Subject to clause 3.2 and 3.3 of this Order, a dog may be exercised off a chain, cord or leash in a Designated Off Leash Area if the person in apparent control of the dog. - carries a chain, cord or leash sufficient to bring the dog under effective control; - remains in effective voice or hand control of the dog and within constant sight of the dog at all times; and - does not allow the dog to worry, cause a nuisance or threaten any person or animal. - 3.2 If a dog is off a chain, cord or a leash in a Designated Off Leash Area it must be brought under effective control by means of a chain, cord or leash if the dog is within 50 m of: - a) the arena or ground of an organised sporting or practice event; - b) a children's play equipment area; - c) the principal location of an organised public meeting or event; or - d) a permanent barbecue or picnic area. - 3.3 If a dog is off a chain, cord or a leash in a Designated Off Leash Area it must be brought under effective control by means of a chain, cord or leash if the dog is within 10 m of any shared path, walking track or waterway.
+- 3.1 Subject to clause 3.2 and 3.3 of this Order, a dog may be exercised off a chain, cord or leash in a Designated Off Leash Area if the person in apparent control of the dog: - a) carries a chain, cord or leash sufficient to bring the dog under effective control; - b) remains in effective voice or hand control of the dog and within constant sight of the dog at all times; and - c) does not allow the dog to worry, cause a nuisance or threaten any person or animal.

+- 3.2 If a dog is off a chain, cord or a leash in a Designated Off Leash Area it must be brought under effective control by means of a chain, cord or leash if the dog is within 50 m of: - a) the arena or ground of an organised sporting or practice event; - b) a children's play equipment area; - c) the principal location of an organised public meeting or event; or - d) a permanent barbecue or picnic area.
+Victoria Government Gazette G 8 26 February 2015 423 - 3.3 If a dog is off a chain, cord or a leash in a Designated Off Leash Area it must be brought under effective control by means of a chain, cord or leash if the dog is within 10 m of any shared path, walking track or waterway.